awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 # Getting started with the AWS Management Console<a name="getting-started-console"></a>

 This getting started guide helps you to create all of the required resources to get started with Amazon EKS using the AWS Management Console\.
 In this guide, you manually create each resource in the Amazon EKS or AWS CloudFormation consoles\.
-At the end of this tutorial, you will have a running Amazon EKS cluster with a managed node group, and the `kubectl` command line utility will be configured to use your new cluster\.
+At the end of this tutorial, you will have a running Amazon EKS cluster that you can deploy applications to\.

 The procedures in this guide give you complete visibility into how each resource is created and how the resources interact with each other\.

-If you'd rather have most of the resources created for you automatically, use the `eksctl` CLI to create your cluster and worker nodes\.
+If you'd rather have most of the resources created for you automatically, use the `eksctl` CLI to create your cluster and nodes\.
 For more information, see [Getting started with `eksctl`](getting-started-eksctl.md)\.

 ## Prerequisites<a name="eks-prereqs"></a>